 In July 2012, Venezuela joined Mercosur, the Southern Common Market formed in 1991 between Argentina, Brazil, Paraguay and Uruguay.
-Venezuela’s membership of Mercosur expanded the market to 283 million people (2013) with a gross domestic product worth US$2 trillion (2015).
+Venezuela’s membership of Mercosur expanded the market to 217 million people (2014) with a gross domestic product worth US$2 trillion (2015).
 In December 2016 Venezuela will lose its Mercosur voting rights but will continue as a member, on the basis that Venezuela has not fully incorporated all of the group's rules and regulations.